 Most people do not self-reflect.
 It’s not a natural tendency, and when we do, oftentimes we don’t like what we see.
 Therefore, most people avoid the exercise.
 However, for those who consciously take a good hard look at themselves, and then make change, know that it can be lonely on the other side of your transformation — briefly.

 Ultimately, you’ll meet others who align with your less-is-more life approach; it’ll just take some time.

 To date, exactly what have you done differently in your pursuit of things that truly differs from that of the grumpy 40-something professional across from you?

 If your path is similar, then what you see is a reflection of your future self.

 ABOUT THE AUTHOR:

 Sharron Senter is a freelance brand journalist obsessed with words.
 Her writing helps create an influx of customers for a broad range of businesses.
-She also enjoys helping individuals early in their careers, small business owners and other leaders achieve more results through her professional business coaching services.

 A loyal small business advocate, Senter writes about realistic marketing strategies that help entrepreneurs maintain their independence.
 Her most recent work includes DUPLICATE YOURSELF: Small Business Piggybacking & Partnership Marketing Strategies, available at Amazon.